blank-4/Les_Quatre_Mages/README.md

   - Upon edit failure, adequate feedback is expected (error message, alert, ...)
   - A button to cancel information and return on front page
 - __Difficulty :__
-  - Your game will have at least three levels of difficulty (Easy, Medium, Hard)
+  - Your game will have at least three levels of difficulty (Easy, Medium, Hard) ( Done )
   - Each level has to :
-    - Have a different grid scale
+    - Have a different grid scale ( Done )
     - Have a different score growing scale
 ### Front-end
 - **The Front-end has to communicate with the Back-end through REST API.**
 - **You will have to use a front-end framework embracing the MVVM application design (Vue, React, ...).**

 The Front-end will have to be :
-- Responsive (usable on tablet, mobile, and desktop)
+- Responsive (usable on tablet, mobile, and desktop) ( Done )
 ### Back-end
 - **The Back-end has to communicate with the Front-end through REST API.**
 - **The Back-end has to use concepts like routing, MVC**